-The City of Charlotte is a recipient of the Lead Hazard Reduction grant from the Office of Lead Hazard Control and Healthy Homes.
-The City conducts outreach campaigns to increase community awareness of the dangers of Lead-Based Paint.
-The Lead program tests and mitigates lead hazards in affected qualifying units.
-All City housing rehabilitation units built before 1978 are assessed for lead-based paint.
-If lead is identified in qualifying rehabilitation units, it is controlled or abated.
+The City of Charlotte receives a Lead Hazard grant from the Office of Lead Hazard Control and Healthy Homes.
+To enhance community awareness of the risks associated with Lead-Based Paint, the City conducts outreach campaigns.
+Under the Lead Program, all housing rehabilitation projects built before

+1978 are evaluated for lead-based paint.
+If lead is identified, it is either controlled or abated as necessary.